hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ##  TLS specific response policies

-Some primaries will rely solely on TSIG/SIG(0) to authenticate secondaries, since this requires less maintenance at the primary if the pool of secondaries changes over time.
+Some primaries might rely on TSIG/SIG(0) combined with per-message IP based ACLs to authenticate secondaries.
 In this case the primary must accept all incoming TLS connections and then apply a TLS specific response policy on a per message basis.

 As an aside, whilst [@RFC7766] makes a general purpose distinction to clients in the usage of connections (between regular queries and zone transfers) this